West Plant Reclamation

 The Resolution Copper team is proud of our work to clean up the former Magma Copper site and make it safer.
 At the same time, we understand the historical value of the Smelter complex and its significance to Superior residents.
-We know the chimney stack is an important landmark.
-That’s why the company is working with citizens on cultural heritage initiatives designed to preserve the Magma Smelter’s place in the rich mining legacy of Superior.
+We know the chimney stack was an important landmark.
+That’s why the company has worked with citizens on cultural heritage initiatives designed to preserve the Magma Smelter’s place in the rich mining legacy of Superior.